This is a collection of more or less exotic Python tips and tricks I’ve gathered over the years.

 d = {}

-# This throws a KeyError since the key "foo" is not set:
+# This throws a KeyError since "foo" is not set:

 d["foo"]["bar"] = "baz"